 Understanding Market Structures: Monopoly vs. Monopolistic Competition

-Before delving into the inefficiencies, it's important to distinguish between monopolies and monopolistic competition.
+Before delving into the inefficiencies, don't forget to distinguish between monopolies and monopolistic competition.

 -